fjejopgrew/learngit/README.md

 # learngit is hard!
 Fuck!
+Shit!